Global dimension function on stability conditions and Gepner equations: Introduction

 In the case where $\D=\D^b(A)$ for some algebra $A$ and where its canonical heart $\h=\mod A$ is concentrated in one slice $\hh{P}(\phi_0)$ (which implies that $\hh{P}(\phi)$ vanishes if $\phi-\phi_0\notin\ZZ$), we have

 where $\gldim A$ is the classical global dimension of the algebra $A$.
-Our philosophy is that \begin{itemize} \item the infimum of $\gldim$ on $\Stab\D$ is the categorical global dimension for a triangulated category $\D$. \end{itemize} For instance, when the category $\D$ is the bounded derived category of a Dynkin quiver $Q$, then the infimum (minimum in fact) of $\gldim$ is $1-2/h$, where $h$ is the Coxeter number.
+Our philosophy is that the infimum of $\gldim$ on $\Stab\D$ is the categorical global dimension for a triangulated category $\D$, i.e.

+For instance, when the category $\D$ is the bounded derived category of a Dynkin quiver $Q$, we have where $h$ is the Coxeter number.
 This refines the usual global dimension of the path algebra of a Dynkin quiver.